rocketvalidator/docs-rocketvalidator/docs/deploy-hooks.md

 Use deploy hooks to notify Rocket Validator that you've deployed a new version of your site and make it start automatically the specified validation.

 To create a deploy hook, create a schedule as explained in the [Scheduling reports](/scheduling) section.

-Then, set up your hosting platform to fire this schedule after deploys.
+Then, copy the supplied schedule URL (which will be something like <code>https://rocketvalidator.com/schedule/abcd/1234/fire</code>) and set up your hosting platform to fire this schedule after deploys.
+We will refer to this URL as $SCHEDULE_URL in the examples below.

 ## curl